-Min requirements: 2 H5 & 4 O6/H7 English: O6/H7 2nd language: O6/H7 Maths: O6/H7 Science: O6/H7 grade in one of the following Laboratory Science subjects: Biology; Physics, Chemistry; Physics with Chemistry; or Agricultural Science.
-Additional info: Student Vetting Fitness to Practise Alternative entry pathways: Mature Pathways: Please refer to the online course page.
-QQI Pathways: Please refer to the online course page.
-Note: Applicants who wish to be considered for a place on the grounds of mature years must satisfy An Bord Altranais agus Cnáimhseachais na hÉireann as to their suitability by means of an assessment test.
+n requirements: 2 H5 & 4 O6/H7 glish: O6/H7 d language: O6/H7 iths: O6/H7 ience: O6/H7 grade in one of the following Laboratory Science subjects: Biology; Physics, Chemistry; Physics with Chemistry; or Agricultural Science. ditional info: Student Vetting Fitness to Practise ernative entry Mature Pathways: Please refer to the online course page. pathways: QQI Pathways: Please refer to the online course page.
+Note: Applicants who wish to be considered for a place on the grounds of mature years must satisfy the Nursing and Midwifery Board of Ireland (NMBI) as to their suitability by means of an assessment test.
+Mature applicants must apply directly to NMBI to take the assessment test.
 Mature applicants should be 23 years old on or before January 1st of the year of enrolment.
-Note: Mature applicants must apply through the Central Applications Office (CAO) by 1 February.
-Note: In addition to the CAO application, mature applicants must also register for an assessment test with the Nursing and Midwifery Board of Ireland.
+Mature applicants must apply through the Central Applications Office (CAO) by 1 February.
 Mature applicants may also be considered on the basis of educational qualifications.
-Such applicants should also consult the booklet: Nursing and Midwifery A Career for You, published by the Nursing Careers Centre, An Bord Altranais agus Cnáimhseachais na hÉireann Tel +353 (0)1 6398500 Website www.nursingcareers.ie Note: In addition to the CAO application, mature applicants must apply directly to NMBI to take an assessment test. www.nmbi.ie/Careers-in-Nursing-Midwifery/How-to-apply/Mature-Applicants
+Such applicants should also consult the booklet: Nursing and Midwifery A Career for You, published by the Nursing Careers Centre, An Bord Altranais agus Cnáimhseachais na hÉireann Tel +353 (0)1 6398500 Website www.nursingcareers.ie glish: d language: ths: ence: ditional info: ernative entry